Clarence B. Greaves

-Clarence Budney Greaves (August 22, 1863 - August 1940) was a Democratic member of the Mississippi state legislature in the late 19th and early 20th centuries.
+Clarence Budney Greaves (August 22, 1863 – August 1940) was an American lawyer and Democratic member of the Mississippi state legislature in the late 19th and early 20th centuries.
 He represented the Mississippi's 18th senatorial district in the Mississippi Senate from 1896 to 1900 and from 1912 to 1920, and represented Madison County in the Mississippi House of Representatives from 1904 to 1908.

 Early life

 Clarence Budney Greaves was born on August 22, 1863, in Livingston, Mississippi.
 He was the son of Stephen Arne Decatur Greaves, a lawyer who represented Hinds County in the Mississippi House of Representatives, and Sarah (Lowe) Greaves.
 Clarence's older brother, Stephen A. D. Greaves, Jr., would also represent Hinds County in the Mississippi House from 1908 to 1912.
 Clarence Greaves attended the primary schools of Madison County.
 He moved to Flora, Mississippi, in 1879.
 He attended Mississippi Agricultural & Mechanical College (now Mississippi State University) for one year.
 He read law and was admitted to the bar in Canton, Mississippi, in 1889.